Breakfast like a king, lunch like a prince and dinner as a pauper.

 Baked beans on wholemeal toast is a breakfast naturally low in fat, and packed with fibre and vegetarian protein.
 Another good start to the day is parathas, stuffed with paneer or vegetables and served with yoghurt, a slow energy release, it should keep you going well into the afternoon.

 Hopefully DESIblitz has inspired you to kick start your day with a little more energy.
 Breakfast really is the most important meal of the day, and with our ideas, a healthy choice can also be a tasty one.
-So what kind of breakfast will you go for?
+So what kind of healthy breakfast will you go for?